kowainik/learn4haskell/README.md

 [Veronika (@vrom911)](https://vrom911.github.com/) and
 [Dmitrii (@chshersh)](https://kodimensional.dev/) are experienced Haskell developers.
-Together we drive this open source organisation — [Kowainik](https://kowainik.github.io/).
-We have a lot of open source projects and libraries in Haskell that are used in the Haskell community.
+Together we drive this open-source organization — [Kowainik](https://kowainik.github.io/).
+We have a lot of open-source projects and libraries in Haskell that are used in the Haskell community.
 We are also working on a lot of tutorials and guides in Haskell and mentoring people who are keen to learn Haskell as well.
 Moreover, Dmitrii has a few years of experience